vega/altair/doc/user_guide/data.rst

         y='Miles_per_Gallon:Q'
     )

-We will further discuss encodings and associated types in :ref:`user-guide-encoding`, next.
+Encodings and their associated types are further discussed in :ref:`user-guide-encoding`.
+Below we go into more detail about the different ways of specifying data in an Altair chart.

 Pandas DataFrame
 ~~~~~~~~~~~~~~~~